 Princeton

 Many of Illinois’ Underground Railroad homes were owned by abolitionists and were located near rivers.
 One of the most famous is the Owen Lovejoy Homestead, a National Historic Landmark in Princeton.
 It’s named for the abolitionist preacher whose older brother, Elijah, was murdered in 1837 by a pro-slavery mob because of opinion pieces he published in the newspaper.
-Lovejoy moved to Princeton and became a proponent for ending slavery, helping hide slaves in his home.
+Lovejoy moved to Princeton and became a proponent for ending slavery, helping hide freedom seekers in his home.
 Tours of his 1850s home show the hidden entryways to the cramped, tucked away places.

 Quincy